eminalemdar/vpc-cni-network-policies/README.md

-# VPC CNI Network Example
+# VPC CNI Network Policies Example

 This repository contains example Terraform code and configuration for enabling Network Policies for VPC CNI on Amazon EKS.
 There is also a bash scripts to configure VPC CNI and another one for cleanup the resources.